 by Mike Ratliff

-“Blessed are you when others revile you and persecute you and utter all kinds of evil against you falsely on my account.
-Rejoice and be glad, for your reward is great in heaven, for so they persecuted the prophets who were before you.”
-(Matthew 5:11-12 ESV)
+11 “Blessed are you when people insult you and persecute you, and falsely say all kinds of evil against you because of Me.
+12 Rejoice and be glad, for your reward in heaven is great; for in the same way they persecuted the prophets who were before you.
+Matthew 5:11-12 (NASB)

 Christian apologetics and discernment are very serious things.
 It is very easy to incorporate the ways of the world into method and focus in this.
 When this happens then attacks on professing Christians come from an impure motive.
 This then causes the ones making the accusations to use slander, speaking evil against their target falsely.
 They revile the Christian, persecuting him and his ministry using innuendo.
 They have no real evidence that their accusations are true.
 Guilt by association is their bludgeon and their usage is meant to deceive many into believing their false report.
 How are we to balance this?
 We must continue to stand firm and, using the discernment given to us by God, expose false shepherds.
 It must begin with godliness.

-So put away all malice and all deceit and hypocrisy and envy and all slander.
-(1 Peter 2:1 ESV)
+1 Therefore, putting aside all malice and all deceit and hypocrisy and envy and all slander, 1 Peter 2:1 (NASB)

 This verse is part of the Apostle Peter’s exhortation to Christians on how to live and fellowship with other believers all within the power of Christian love.
 The exhortation starts in 1:22 and runs through 2:3 of 1 Peter.
-In v2:1 we have what must be “put aside,” αποθωμεθα, in order for us to submit to living within the power of this love.
-The word αποθωμεθα literally means to “cast off” something as in the laying aside of an outer cloak.
-In v2:1 we have the aorist, participle, middle form of this word, αποθεμενοι.
+In v2:1 we have what must be “put aside,” αποθέμενοι (apothemenoi), in order for us to submit to living within the power of this love.
+The word ἀποτίθημι (apotithēmi) literally means to “cast off” something as in the laying aside of an outer cloak.
+In v2:1 we have the aorist, participle, middle form of this word, αποθέμενοι.
 What does that mean?
 This is a word describing action that is subject in some way to the main verb in the passage.
 That verb is found in v2.

-As newborn babes, desire the sincere milk of the word, that ye may grow thereby: (1 Peter 2:2 (translated from the NA28 Greek text)
+2 As newborn babes, desire the pure milk of the word, that by it, you may grow into salvation, 1 Peter 2:2 (translated from the NA28 Greek text)

-In other words, putting aside or laying aside these evil things from our lives is intimately associated with how sincere and diligently we “desire,” (επιποθησατε) the (το) sincere (αδολον) milk (γαλα) of the word (λογικον).
-We need to go back to v1 and define the evil things that overtake us when we are not subject to this exhortation in v2, however, let us look first at this “desire,” this επιποθησατε.
+In other words, putting aside or laying aside these evil things from our lives is intimately associated with how sincere and diligently we “desire,” (ἐπιποθήσατε) the (τὸ) pure (ἄδολον) milk (γάλα) of the word (λογικὸν).
+We need to go back to v1 and define the evil things that overtake us when we are not subject to this exhortation in v2, however, let us look first at this “desire,” this ἐπιποθήσατε.
 What we are looking at here is spiritual growth.
 Those who actually do belong to the Lord, the regenerate sheep of His hand, will have a deep desire or craving to be fed from God’s Word.
 They delight when it is opened up to them.
 They rejoice in this with an intensity comparable to a baby’s craving for milk.
 Christians develop this desire to be fed from God’s truth by remembering the source of their salvation (v1:25; Isaiah 55:10,11; John 15:3; Hebrews 4:12) and by eliminating sin from his or her life (v1) and by admitting his or her need for God’s truth as an infant in complete dependence upon the care of parents (v2) and by pursuing spiritual growth (v2) and by surveying the blessings that come from our gracious God (v3).

 As we grow in godliness through this, we will also grow more and more in Christ’s character.
-In this, we will αποθωμεθα those things that are foreign to it.
+In this, we will ἀποτίθημι those things that are foreign to it.
 As we become those living sacrifices who are being transformed through the renewing of our minds (Romans 12:1-2) we will continue to grow this way only as far as we match up to Peter’s exhortation from v1.
-So, having put aside (αποθεμενοι) then (ουν) all (πασαν) evil (κακιαν), and (και) all (παντα) treachery (δολον), and (και) hypocrisies (υποκρισιν), and (και) envies (φθονους), and (και) all (πασας) evil speaking (καταλαλιας) let us continue to pursue God’s truth with the intense craving of a hungry infant.
+So, therefore, having put away all malice and all guile and hypocrisies and envies and all evil speakings let us continue to pursue God’s truth with the intense craving of a hungry infant.

-Treachery, δολον, is translated as guile in the KJV.
-This is referring to the use of deceitful tactics in order to influence people.
+Treachery, δόλον refers to the use of deceitful tactics in order to influence people.
 This is trickery.
 If this is how a person “ministers” when they are not “ministering” according to God and His ways.